bugcatchernade/blog/README.md

 # ForHackersByHackers' Blog

-The Jekyll theme used for this blog is based on the [hacker theme](https://github.com/pages-themes/hacker) and can be found here http://jekyllthemes.org/themes/hacker-blog/
+The Jekyll theme used for this blog is based on http://jekyllthemes.org/themes/hacker-blog/